Home Blog

 ADD Treatment

 Most treatments for the three subtypes of ADHD are similar.
-First, a diagnosis is necessary by a specialist psychiatrist.
-The mental health practitioner interviews the person and may also consult with their partner or parents.
-Then the doctor checks the family medical history to determine the possibility of having inherited ADHD.
+First, a correct diagnosis is necessary to tailor a treatment plan to individual needs.
+The healthcare practitioner interviews the person and may also consult with their partner or other family members.
+It’s also important to check the family’s medical history to determine the possibility of having inherited ADHD.

 Additional tests are necessary to rule out conditions with similar symptoms.
-If there’s enough evidence one has ADHD, medical intervention becomes necessary.
+If there’s enough evidence one has attention deficit hyperactivity disorder, medical intervention becomes necessary.

-The best treatment plan for ADHD inattentive type involves a combination of drugs and behavior therapy.
-Drugs help deal with the symptoms immediately, while talk therapy has more long-term benefits.
-Behavior therapy involves regular talk with a therapist to reduce negative behavior patterns and strengthen positive ones.
+The most common treatment options for ADHD of inattentive type involve a combination of medications and behavioral therapy.
+Medications help deal with the symptoms more quickly but short term, while talk therapy has more long-term effects.
+Behavior therapy involves regular sessions with a therapist to reduce negative behavior patterns and strengthen positive ones.

-Medical treatment for ADD involves prescribing some of the following drugs:
+Pharmacological treatment may involve prescribing some of the following ADHD medications:

 • Stimulants.
-They provide immediate stimulation to the nervous systems, which helps relieve symptoms almost instantly.
+They relatively quickly stimulate the nervous system, which helps relieve symptoms.
 Examples include Adderall, Ritalin, Metadate, and Concerta.

 • Non-stimulants.
 They work slower than the stimulants but their effects last longer.
 Doctors use them when a patient has side effects from stimulants or doesn’t respond to them.
 Examples include Strattera, Intuniv, and Tenex.